 Applications of preventive maintenance

 Let’s start by discarding those assets where we cannot use this technique.
-If preventive maintenance is based on scheduling, equipment that fails randomly is automatically excluded – such as a bulb that goes out, bells, battery controls, or clogged flushes.
+If this type of maintenance is based on scheduling, equipment that fails randomly is automatically excluded – such as a bulb that goes out, bells, battery controls, or clogged flushes.

-Usually, if it is not possible to establish a standard for the failures of an asset, preventive maintenance is not the best option.
+Usually, if it is not possible to establish a standard for the breakdowns of an asset, preventive is not the best option.

 On the other side of the coin, we have the assets whose probability of failure increases with time and use.
 In these cases, there is a pattern – we can schedule maintenance by following statistics about the expected operation of the equipment and the manufacturer’s recommendations.